 How about you’re at the park and your kid falls and cuts their knee open?
 Do you have your emergency kit ready to go?

 We’ve all been in a situation where we weren’t prepared and it left us feeling helpless or worse yet, feeling inadequate at that moment.
 How could I forget?
 Why didn’t I have that on me?

 I know there are a million things that can go wrong but I’m going to share with you my mom-car emergency kit I keep in my vehicle at all times to make sure I’m prepared for anything thrown at me or that happens to catch me off guard.

-Having these items in your car will ultimately save you money in the long run too.
-Not having to stop at a store to rebuy something you already own is the worst.
+Having these items in your car will ultimately save you money in the long run.
+Not having to stop at a store to rebuy something you already own is the goal.

 Don't forget to follow me on Pinterest to find more ideas to save money!

 I think this is a given for your mom-car emergency kit.
 It shocks me with how many people don’t have these in their cars.

 Imagine the money you could save not having to call a tow truck and just being able to jump your car on the spot.

 - you break down and need to see in the dark

 - drop something in the car and need help seeing to find it